-Description of Benefit You Pay Routine hearing exam (1 per year) \$0

-Description of Benefit You Pay Up to 2 TruHearing-branded hearing aids every year (1 per ear per year). \$399 per Standard Aid Benefit is limited to the TruHearing Standard, Advanced and Premium hearing aids, which come in various styles and colors.
-Advanced and \$699 per Advanced Aid Premium hearing aids are available in rechargeable style options for an additional \$50 per aid.
+Description of Benefit You Pay Routine hearing exam (1 per year) In-Network You Pay: \$0 Up to 2 TruHearing-branded hearing aids every year (1 per ear per year).
+Benefit is limited to the TruHearing Advanced and Premium hearing aids, which come in various styles and colors.
+Advanced and Premium hearing aids are available in rechargeable style options for an additional \$50 per aid.
 You must see a TruHearing provider to use this benefit.
-Call 1-844-255-7144 to schedule an appointment (for TTY, dial 711). or \$999 per Premium Aid Hearing aid purchase includes: - Unlimited follow-up provider visits during first year following TruHearing hearing aid purchase - 60-day trial period - 3-year extended warranty - 80 batteries per aid for non-rechargeable models Benefit does not include or cover any of the following: - Additional cost for optional hearing aid rechargeability - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries (or batteries when a rechargeable hearing aid is purchased) - Hearing aids that are not TruHearing-branded hearing aids - Costs associated with loss & damage warranty claims Costs associated with excluded items are the responsibility of the member and are not covered by the plan.
+Call 1-844-255-7144 to schedule an appointment (for TTY, dial 711).
+In-Network You Pay: \$699 per Advanced Aid or \$999 per Premium Aid Benefit does not include or cover any of the following: - OTC hearing aids - Additional cost for optional hearing aid rechargeability - Ear molds - Hearing aid accessories - Additional provider visits - Additional batteries (or batteries when a rechargeable hearing aid is purchased) - Hearing aids that are not TruHearing-branded hearing aids - Costs associated with loss & damage warranty claims Out-of-Network You Pay: 50% coinsurance If you choose to receive services from an out-of-network provider, you will be responsible to pay for the entire cost of the services upfront.
+We may not reimburse you for all out-of-pocket expenses.
+You are responsible for any costs exceeding our contracted rates as well as any applicable member cost share.
+When using an out-of-network provider you are responsible for submitting an out-of-network claim form with itemized receipt(s).
+For additional information, see Chapter